airosB/sublime-multi-number-input/README.md

 # sublime-multi-number-input

 sublime-multi-number-input is plugin for sublime text.
-This plugin make you input increment number for multi cursor.
+This plugin provides a feature to input incremental/decremental numbers for multi cursor.

 # How to use